Exposing a racist legacy helps a reporter become the journalist she wants to be

 “The Fellowship gave me a lot of opportunities for growth,” she said.
 “My Fellowship mentor, Sonny (Albarado), was incredible.
 Sonny really helped give me the confidence to keep going and keep pushing – and to make sure I was being as honest and truthful in my writing as I was in my reporting.”

-And while she knew little about Native American culture, she used her fellowship to learn from her peers in monthly Fellowship gatherings.
+And knowing she had a lot to learn about Native American culture, she found the monthly gatherings with other fellows incredibly helpful.
 Many of them had reported on Native communities for years, including one reporter who was Native American herself.
 Washington strived to bring extraordinary empathy and nuance to her reporting, taking care to avoid glib stereotypes of Native American communities often found in journalism.

 For Washington, taking on such an ambitious, complicated story was a leap of faith.
 But with the support from her fellowship, it proved to be the kind of leap that would propel her work to the next level.
 Washington now serves as a senior reporter at the Root, a digital publication focused on Black news and Black views.